-AGE: 18 years old and younger who do not reach their 19th birthday during the mission.

-PARTICIPANTS: Minimum 6 teams (5 Regions, 1 Host) - 18 players, 3 coaches, 1 chef de championship was planned as early as 1969.
+- AGE: 18 years old and younger who do not reach their 19th birthday during the current calendar year. - PARTICIPANTS: Minimum 6 teams (5 Regions, 1 Host) 18 players, 3 coaches, 1 chef de mission. - HISTORY: The tournament began in 1973, and some indications show that a championship was planned as early as 1969.
 The tournament was suspended in 1975 and reinstated shortly thereafter.